Rhea letter: Influence

-The fact was that everyone in American government wanted Florida, and "in a way the mystery over whether Monroe did or did not unleash Jackson through John Rhea misses the real issue.
+Virtually everyone in American government wanted Florida, and "in a way the mystery over whether Monroe did or did not unleash Jackson through John Rhea misses the real issue.
 The real issue is that Jackson thought he could, and that Monroe did not correct him."
 Congressional legislators also declined to penalize Jackson for his actions.
 Jackson's will to power and his "argument," through force of arms, that it was impossible for European powers to retain control of North American provinces was debated throughout 1818 and 1819 but the discussion, argues historian Deborah A. Rosen, "would conclude with a resounding victory for the slate of ideas that justified the Florida expeditions.
 The consequences for 19th-century American history were enormous."
 In addition to its impact on the practice of American imperialism, the long tail of Jackson's Seminole War scheme and the legacy of the non-existent "Rhea letter" set the stage for the anti-Calhoun putsch that pushed him out of the Jackson administration, and Calhoun's exile was the precipitating event that led him to create and publicize his states' rights and nullification political theory urtext, which was in turn a major first domino in a domino-run chain of events that led to disunion in 1860–61.

 In his journal entries of 1831, John Quincy Adams characterized Jackson's construction of the Rhea letter fraud and his derivative attacks on the reputations of Calhoun and Monroe as evidence of the depths of Jackson's depravity.

+"Representing the interests of the plantation south and the southern and western frontier more than those of the United States as a whole, Jackson and many of his officers (regardless of their place of birth) were fundamentally sectional agents rather than truly national ones: national security meant southern security, first and foremost."